Watchful1/ModQueueNotifier/README.md

 * `r1 w` sends a modmail to the user warning them for breaking the rules
 * `r1 3` bans the user for 3 days, works for any number of days
 * `r1 p` permabans the user
 * `r1` reads the users toolbox usernotes to determine the length of their most recent ban, then bans them based on the next tier below.
+If the most recent action was more than 6 months ago, uses the same tier instead of going to the next one.
   * Warning
   * 3 day ban
   * 7 day ban